top of page

 A Course Designed for Different Learning Levels

-Hand Therapy Splinting Course B was structured with both beginner and advanced learning opportunities, allowing participants to engage with content that matched their current experience and clinical development goals.
+Hand Therapy Splinting Course B was structured with both beginner and advanced learning opportunities.
+This allowed participants to engage with content that matched their current experience and clinical development goals.

 A group of people in a room focused on a woman demonstrating a splinting technique on a hand.
 The setting is professional with office supplies.

-The beginner session focused on foundational splinting skills and included instruction and lab practice for commonly used orthoses such as the Ulnar Gutter Splint, Radial Gutter Splint, Wrist Cock-Up/Clamshell Radial Bar Pattern, Resting Hand Splint, and Anti-trigger Splint.
+The beginner session focused on foundational splinting skills.
+It included instruction and lab practice for commonly used orthoses such as the Ulnar Gutter Splint, Radial Gutter Splint, Wrist Cock-Up/Clamshell Radial Bar Pattern, Resting Hand Splint, and Anti-trigger Splint.

-The advanced session built on those foundations with more complex splinting applications, including the Static Progressive MCPJ Flexion Splint, Dorsal Blocking Splint, Relative Motion Splint, and Elbow Hinge Splint.
+The advanced session built on those foundations with more complex splinting applications.
+These included the Static Progressive MCPJ Flexion Splint, Dorsal Blocking Splint, Relative Motion Splint, and Elbow Hinge Splint.

 This tiered format helped create a learning environment where participants could progress at the appropriate level while still engaging with the broader goals of clinical excellence, hands-on problem solving, and patient-centered care.